-A knowledge base is a software solution which is implemented by business organizations for the purpose of improving customer support.
-Although, these databases include a lot of relevant information which is usually stored in the form of articles but there are also some other different types of data entries.
+A knowledge base is a software solution that is implemented by business organizations for the purpose of improving customer support.
+Although, these databases include a lot of relevant information that is usually stored in the form of articles there are also some other different types of data entries.

 In the world of competitive businesses, offering exceptional customer service and support is essential.
 Modern customers like to be treated individually, supplied with everything they think they deserve and businesses need to look at things this way as well.